nakib/thirdorder-fork/README.md

    popd
 ```

-Some time later, after all these jobs have finished successfully, we only need to feed all the vasprun.xml in the right order to thirdorder.py, this time in reap mode:
+Some time later, after all these jobs have finished successfully, we only need to feed all the vasprun.xml files in the right order to thirdorder.py, this time in reap mode:

 ```
 find job* -name vasprun.xml|sort -n|thirdorder.py reap 4 4 4 -3